ralacerda/website/content/blog/en/batch-effects-vue.md

 the `<template>` function execute again, resulting in DOM updates.
 Since we have a `watchEffect` that reads `count`, we also display a log message in the console.

-But what happens if we modify `count` more than once in the same function?
+But what happens if we mutate `count` more than once in the same function?

 ```ts
 function increaseCount() {